Comic Book

 Fandom and Book Communities

-Comics in Global View
+Comics in Global Perspective

-The Academic Obstacles and Likelihoods
+The Academic Challenges and Possibilities

 Why study book cultures at a university like Duke?
 Part of the answer lies in challenging cultural hierarchies.
 Comics, long marginalized, show the arbitrariness of distinctions between “serious” and “popular” culture.
 By treating comics as worthy of analysis, scholars broaden the range of the humanities and social sciences.